Preparing for Google Kubernetes Engine application protection

 Backup option Description

-Enables you to specify the region, the zone, and the subnet where you want R‑Cloud to create a temporary instance during the backup.
-By default, the temporary instance is created in the project of the GKE cluster on which the application is running.
+Enables you to specify the region, the zone, and the subnet where you want R‑Cloud to create a data mover during the backup.
+By default, the data mover is created in the Google Cloud project of the GKE cluster on which the application is running.

 Prerequisites